mbarnes-code/expert-dollop/docs/ideal/file-directory-layout.md

 ╔══════════════════════════════════════════════════════════════════════════════════════════════════════════╗
-║                    CONSOLIDATED MULTI-STAGE DDD MODULAR MONOLITHIC APPLICATION                          ║ ║                                    FILE DIRECTORY LAYOUT                                                 ║
+║                    DOMAIN-DRIVEN MODULAR MONOLITH FILE DIRECTORY LAYOUT                                 ║ ║                         (Organized by Bounded Context & Business Domain)                                ║ ╚══════════════════════════════════════════════════════════════════════════════════════════════════════════╝
-║                         (37 Features - Optimized Database Consolidation)                                ║
-╚══════════════════════════════════════════════════════════════════════════════════════════════════════════╝

-This document provides a comprehensive file directory layout for the consolidated multi-stage DDD modular monolithic application architecture.
-It maps out where each file type, Docker configuration, database schema, and service component should reside in the monorepo structure.
+This document provides a comprehensive file directory layout for the domain-driven modular monolith architecture.
+Following the Nemesis pattern, projects are organized by business domain in modules/, with minimal shared code in libs/, and all infrastructure centralized.
+Each module maintains its internal structure and is independently deployable.

 ═══════════════════════════════════════════════════════════════════════════════════════════════════════════
                                     SECTION 1: ROOT LEVEL STRUCTURE